labwc/labwc/CONTRIBUTING.md

 # How to Contribute

-1. Report bugs as github issues.
+1. Report bugs as GitHub issues.
 We use a template prompting you to provide some sensible information such as what happened, what you expected to happen and steps to reproduce.
 If applicable try with default configuration.
-If you are able to, try to do some debugging (guidelines below).
+If you are able to, try debugging (guidelines below).

-2. Submit patches as github pull-requests.
-If you wish to introduces significant changes or new features, consult the [scope document], discuss on IRC or via a github issue first.
+2. Submit patches as GitHub pull requests.
+If you wish to introduce significant changes or new features, consult the [scope document], discuss on IRC or via a GitHub issue first.

 # Debugging